Deposit Insurance

 Refer to fdic.gov for more information about FDIC insurance.

-NCUA insurance.
-If you hold a savings product offered by one of our partner credit unions — making you a member of the institution — funds are insured by the NCUA through the NCUSIF.
+For Raisin customers who hold savings products offered by one of our partner credit unions, funds are insured by the NCUA through its Share Insurance Fund (NCUSIF).
 According to the NCUA, each credit union member has at least $250,000 in total coverage.
 The NCUSIF insures individual accounts up to $250,000.
-Additionally, a member’s interest in all joint accounts combined is insured up to $250,000.
+Additionally, a member’s interest in all joint accounts combined is insured up to $250,000 per co-owner.

 Refer to ncua.gov for more information about NCUA insurance.

-You may be wondering, where does the money come in the event these agencies must bail out an insured institution?
+Where does the money come from in the event these agencies must bail out an insured institution?

-SaveBetter has built an exclusive network of banks and credit unions that offer some of the most competitive savings products and rates around.
-And one of the key requirements for joining the SaveBetter network is that the institution is backed by federal deposit insurance.
-Each bank offering savings products through SaveBetter is an FDIC member bank.
-And each credit union is covered by NCUA insurance.
-This gives all savers who use SaveBetter the security and peace of mind that their savings are protected.
+Raisin has built an exclusive network of banks and credit unions that offer some of the most competitive savings products and rates around.
+And one of the key requirements for joining the Raisin network is that the institution is backed by federal deposit insurance.
+Each bank offering savings products through Raisin is a member of the FDIC and each credit union is covered by NCUA insurance.
+This gives all savers who use Raisin the security and peace of mind that their savings are protected.

 APY means Annual Percentage Yield.
 APY is accurate as of {todayDate}.
 Interest rate may change after initial deposit.
 Minimum opening deposit is $1.00.